-They all offer good support channels, but they all also view customer support both as an investment and as an opportunity to upsell.
+They all offer good support channels, but they also all view customer support both as an investment and as an opportunity to upsell.
 GoDaddy offers phone and the most direct options.
-But either way, be sure to be direct and forthright about your problem, and watch for upsells.
-But there’s no real advantage / disadvantage between these three on support.
+But either way, be sure to be direct and forthright about your problem and watch for upsells.
+But there’s no real advantage/disadvantage between these three on support.

 I’ve been looking at web services for years now.
 And while features & marketing materials change frequently, I’ve found it useful to understand a company’s structure to see where they are going.
 Here’s how each company is structured and what that means for you over the next few years.

 Weebly is a private company that was recently purchased by Square, a privately owned payments company.
 The upside as a subsidiary is that customers can expect a lot of useful & cheap integrations.
 If you use Square or might use Square, then that should give big points to Weebly.
 Additionally, Weebly’s product could get subsidized by Square as they add features to the whole product suite.
-The risk for Weebly customers though is that Square only cares about Weebly as much as Weebly makes the Square money.
+The risk for Weebly customers though is that Square only cares about Weebly as much as Weebly makes Square money.
 If Weebly doesn’t make money for Square, then it could languish in neglect (see Blogger & Google).

-Wix is a publicly traded company.
+Wix is a publicly-traded company.
 You can go buy their stock right now.
-Additionally, website builders is their thing.
+Additionally, website builders are their thing.
 That’s how they make money.
 The upside is that Wix’s website builder gets *all* their attention.
 They are constantly developing the product and customers can expect to see more development & focus.
 The risk for Wix customers is that they have all the downsides of any public company.
 Their job is to make a profit.
 Right now they are rapidly growing, but that could change.

 If you decide that using an all-inclusive website builder is right for you, then all three choices could be a fit depending on your goals & resources.